haiwen/seafile-admin-docs/manual/config/details_about_file_search.md

 # Details about File Search

+!!! note
+    Since Seafile Pro 14.0, new Docker deployments use SeaSearch as the default search engine.
+For SeaSearch deployment and configuration details, refer to [SeaSearch configuration](../setup/use_seasearch.md).

+    The Elasticsearch-specific options below are retained for existing deployments that continue to use Elasticsearch.

 ## Search Options

 The following options can be set in **seafevents.conf** to control the behaviors of file search.
 You need to restart seafile and seahub to make them take effect.